sukeniklab/CHE600/Class_02-Resources/README.md

 2. Use putty to [connect to the server](#iii-connecting-to-che600-server-aka-virtual-machine-vm)

 ## **I. Remote desktop server**
-1. SU provides all faculty and staff with a "remote desktop" - a windows computer that is housed on a server and to which you can log in from anywhere using your netid.
+1. SU provides all faculty and staff with a "remote desktop" - a windows computer that is housed on a server and to which you can log in to from anywhere using your netid.
-2. You can log in through a [remote desktop web server](http://rds.syr.edu), or through a [dedicated app](https://su-jsm.atlassian.net/wiki/spaces/ITHELP/pages/159941283/Connecting+to+RDS+using+the+Windows+App)
+2. You can log in through a [remote desktop web server](http://rds.syr.edu), or through a [dedicated app](https://su-jsm.atlassian.net/wiki/spaces/ITHELP/pages/159941283/Connecting+to+RDS+using+the+Windows+App) that will run on your computer (available for Mac or Windows)
 3. Use your netid and password to log in
 4. The server should have a program called "Putty" that will let you connect to the server (see item III)
+5. If Putty can't be located, please come see me.

 ## **II.
 A computer in the computer room**
 1. The lab takes place in LSC 215 which is a computer class